polterguy/polterguy.github.io/tutorials/hyperlambda-hello-world/index.md

 ```

 You can also add comments to the file, to make it more
 readable.
-You can create both multiline and
+Hyperlambda accepts both multiline and
 single line comments.
 You _cannot_ put a comment on any line where
-you have other things in addition to your comment though.
+you have Hyperlambda code from before.
+The **[.description]**
+node below, adds meta data to your endpoint, which gives it
+a humanly readable descriptive text.
+The meta data generator
+will return this when meta data is requested.

 ```
 /*
- * This file selects items from your Sakil actor
+ * This file selects items from your Sakila actor
  * database table, and returns them to the client
  * as JSON.
  */
+.description:Returns actors from your Sakila database

 // Arguments this endpoint can handle
 .arguments